GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_access.md

 * **Provider Options**
     * `ARC_DEEP_CRAWL=NO`
     * `AWS_NO_SIGN_REQUEST=TRUE`

+Note: When adding COG files to ArcPro, select `no` when asked whether to build statistics for the layer

 If you encounter difficulty with any of these instructions, or with the COG files themselves, please contact us at earth.observation@ga.gov.au
 :::